backdrop-contrib/bee/Usage.md

 - `bee db-import db.sql.gz` - Extract and import db.sql into the current database.
 - `bee db-import ../db/db_export.sql.gz` - Extract and import db_export.sql from folder ../db into the current database

+#### `db-drop`
+*Description:* Drop the current database and recreate an empty database with the same details.
+This could be used prior to import if the target database has more tables than the source database.
+*Aliases:* `sql-dropimport`

+*Examples:*
+- `bee db-drop` - Drop the current database and recreate an empty database with the same details.
+You will then be prompted to confirm.
+- `bee --yes db-drop` - Drop the current database and recreate an empty database with the same details.
+You will NOT be prompted to confirm.

 ### Users
 #### `user-login`
 *Description:* Display a one-time login link for a given user.